How A Water Jet Cutter Works

 Abrasive Waterjet Cutting Adds abrasive particles to the water stream for enhanced cutting power.
 Suitable for harder materials.
 Metals, stone, composites

-Pure waterjet cutting uses only high-pressure water to perform cutting tasks without the addition of any abrasive particles.
+A pure waterjet cutter uses only high-pressure water to perform cutting tasks without the addition of any abrasive particles.
 This method is primarily employed for cutting softer materials, including rubber, foam, gaskets, leather, textiles, and even delicate items like food products.

-The water is pressurised to ultra-high levels - often reaching pressures up to 4,000 bar—and then forced through a small, precision-engineered orifice, typically made of sapphire or diamond, which creates a jet stream moving at speeds up to 2 - 3 times the speed of sound.
+The water is pressurised to ultra-high levels - often reaching pressures up to 4,000 bar (90,000 PSI) and then forced through a small, precision-engineered orifice, typically made of sapphire or diamond, which creates a jet stream moving at speeds up to 2 - 3 times the speed of sound.

 This focused high-velocity water stream enables precise cutting while maintaining the structural integrity of soft materials, making it a particularly ideal solution for rubber cutting and other industries such as automotive, textiles, and food processing, where non-destructive and clean cutting is crucial.

-Abrasive waterjet cutting uses a specially blended waterjet abrasive to cut through harder materials, including metals, stone, and composites.
+Abrasive waterjet cutting machines use a specially blended waterjet abrasive to cut through harder materials, including metals, stone, and composites.

 The garnet particles are added to the high-pressure water stream, significantly enhancing the cutting force by introducing abrasive grit into the mix.
 This abrasive waterjet, when combined with the high-speed water stream, creates a powerful cutting action that can penetrate materials of varying hardness.